Eggs and Cholesterol Why the Advice Changed

 Protein

-One large egg has 6 grams of complete protein, meaning all 9 essential amino acids in proportions the human body can use efficiently.
-Eggs score a perfect 1.0 on the PDCAAS scale (the system scientists use to rate how well your body can use a food's protein), alongside milk and soy protein.
-Few whole foods score that high.
+One large egg has 6 grams of complete protein, meaning all 9 essential amino acids in proportions the body can use efficiently.
+Eggs score a perfect 1.0 on the PDCAAS scale (the system used to rate how well your body can use a food's protein), alongside milk and soy protein.

 About 60% of the protein is in the white, 40% in the yolk.
-A 2017 study at the University of Illinois found that whole eggs helped muscles recover and rebuild after exercise more effectively than the same amount of protein from egg whites alone, even though the protein content was identical.
-The researchers think the yolk's combination of fats, vitamins, and other compounds helps the body use the protein better.
-It was a single study in young men, so how much this matters over months of training isn't clear.
-But it suggests the yolk does more than just add nutrients on its own.
+A 2017 University of Illinois study found whole eggs helped muscle recovery after exercise more than the same amount of protein from egg whites alone.
+The researchers think the yolk's fats and vitamins help the body use the protein better.
+It was a small study in young men, so how much this matters over months of training isn't clear.

 Choline